samanthahsu/alphabet-soup/README.md

+Steps to Run
+===
+1. Download the "main" folder
-Run the main.exe in folder "main" to start the program.
-Have fun!
+2. Run the main.exe start the program.
+3. Have fun!

-Relies on Dictionary APIgit re
+Relies on the free API https://api.dictionaryapi.dev/api/v2/entries/en/.